flukejones/asusctl/README.md

 ```

 then it may work without tweaks.
 Technically all other functions except the LED
 and AniMe parts should work regardless of your latop make.
-Eventually this project
-will probably suffer another rename once it becomes generic enough to do so.

-### Unsupported (e.g, TUF laptops)

-- `sudo systemctl mask asusd && sudo systemctl stop asusd`
-- `copy asusd-alt.service to /etc/systemd/system/`
-- `sudo systemctl enable asusd-alt`
-- `sudo systemctl start asusd-alt`
-- `asusctl -s`

-`asusd-alt.service` is in the `data` dir of this repo.
+**TUF Laptops**: support is coming.
+I recently aquired one of these machines and have written
+various patches for the kernel to add proper support (e.g, RGB control).

 ## Implemented